blaylock08/Blaylock_516X_Project/README.md

 Idea is to have a user input an image and then the website will classify it for them.
 This might be a long shot on getting this to work but I'd like to give it a shot.

+## What To Do Moving Forward

+Different techniques of classification.
+Image editing (background removal, outlining, etc).

 ## References & Documentation

 Attach any links used or references.